Journal Article — Children: The Unheard Society — by Aaron Witkowski

 Abstract

-This essay exhibits concerns that I have about social policies regarding children in our society.
+This essay explores concerns that I have about social policies regarding children in our society.
 While taking this course on social welfare, I was able to examine and relate to many of the topics covered.
-The course did open my eyes to my own feelings on how society regards people on welfare.
+The course opened my eyes to my own feelings on how society regards people on welfare.
 In doing so, I realized the injustices that occur everyday in our policies towards such a large part of our society.
 Because of recent events related to September 11th, I believe the American public is becoming emotionally more sympathetic.
 Hopefully, we as a society can carry these sympathetic emotions into our policy-making processes.
 And that we as a society strive to correct what we have unjustly done.
 We cannot erase the past but we have an opportunity to change the future.

 Recommended Citation